Gainesville Slip and Fall Lawyers

 How Long Do You Have to File a Slip and Fall Lawsuit in Florida?

-There are very few exceptions to the four-year statute of limitations.
+There are very few exceptions to the two-year statute of limitations.
 However, if you believe you have a claim against a government entity, such as a city or state, you have just three years (in most cases) to file your personal injury lawsuit.
 There are typically multiple other deadlines that apply in cases involving government entities.
 It is important that you contact an experienced attorney as soon as possible to avoid making any mistakes or missing important deadlines that could jeopardize your claim.

 Proving Negligence in a Florida Slip and Fall Case